Compass Reference

 What it actually means

-A psychological response to cyclical abuse in which the victim develops a strong emotional attachment to their abuser.
-Caused by intermittent reinforcement — cycles of abuse followed by affection, remorse, or normalcy.
+A psychological response to cycles of harm in which a person develops a strong emotional attachment to the person causing them harm.
+Caused by intermittent reinforcement — cycles of mistreatment followed by affection, remorse, or normalcy.
 The bond is neurological, not a choice.

 What it doesn't mean